 What is the challenge?

-There are over 50 million people worldwide living with dementia and by 2030 this number is expected to reach 82 million.
+There are over 50 million people worldwide living with dementia, and this number is expected to reach 82 million by 2030.

-The ageing brain becomes vulnerable to decline and keeping independency in daily life can become a challenge for the elderly.
-People with Mild Cognitive Impairment (MCI), an intermediate condition between normal brain ageing and dementia, may develop dementia in the future.
+As the brain ages, it becomes more vulnerable to decline, and maintaining independence in daily life can become increasingly challenging for older adults.
+People with Mild Cognitive Impairment, an intermediate condition between normal brain ageing and dementia, may develop dementia in the future.

-There is an urgent need for early risk assessment and intervention.
-Current practices with time-consuming patient investigations focus on late symptoms management due to a lack of diagnostic tools.
-This causes numerous implications in terms of familial, medical and care costs.
+There remains an urgent need for early risk assessment and timely intervention.
+Current clinical practices often involve time-consuming patient investigations and tend to focus on managing later-stage symptoms, partly due to the limited availability of diagnostic tools.
+This creates significant implications for families, healthcare systems and care costs.

-With AI-Mind we aim to reduce the disease’s burden by developing novel, AI-based tools to support healthcare professionals in their diagnosis and offering timely interventions to patients.
+Through AI-Mind, the consortium worked to reduce the burden of dementia by developing novel, AI-based tools to support healthcare professionals in diagnosis and enable more timely interventions for patients.

-Take place in Norway, Finland, Italy and Spain and will involve 1,000 participants.
+Took place in Norway, Finland, Italy and Spain and involved 1,000 participants.

 Norway, Oslo University Hospital